DigSwine/SOFT252---Coursework/README.md

 KSouthbank		0909			Admin
 SBeonce		9090			Secretary

-JDick			123			Patient - added by secratery
+JDick			123			Patient - Allowed to join by 							     secratery

+ADeago		123423		Patient - Denyed removal by 								secratery

+Appointments
+Last Appointment Data - 05/01/2020:

+The Appointments run off a real time clock, so create and accept an appointment using a secratery, to be able to view an appointment, or log into BRoss and go the 5th January 2020 using the buttons.

+Appointments can ONLY by made for the current year.